-RESEARCH TRIANGLE PARK-- The North Carolina High School Athletic Association held its fall 2007 Coach-Captain Retreat over the weekend of October 12-14, the 26th in a series of successful events.
+RESEARCH TRIANGLE PARK — The North Carolina High School Athletic Association held its spring 2010 Coach-Captain Retreat over the weekend, the 30th in the history of this program.

-The event, part of the Association’s Student Services program, was held at the Radisson Governors Inn and attracted students from all over North Carolina.
+The event, part of the Student Services program of the NCHSAA, was held at the Radisson RTP and attracted students from all over North Carolina.

 Retreat teams include student-athletes who will be captains or leaders of their athletic squads in the coming year, a coach from the school and a parent representative.
-They are designed to promote the concept of “teamwork.”
-Issues such as leadership development, alcohol, tobacco and other drugs, violence prevention strategies and academic success are addressed at these retreats, the first of which was held in the spring of ‘95.
+The retreats are designed to promote the concept of’ ”teamwork.”
+Issues such as leadership development, alcohol, tobacco and other drugs, violence prevention strategies and academic success are addressed at these retreats, the first of which was held in the spring of 1995.

 The retreats are designed to help student-athletes define leadership qualities, identify key issues that affect them, learn to communicate effectively with other students and adults about these issues, and then to understand what captains can do to use their influence to prevent problems and promote healthy lifestyles.